WordPress/openverse/README.md

 Search data is ingested from upstream sources provided by the [data pipeline](https://github.com/creativecommons/openverse).
 As of the time of writing, this includes data from Common Crawl and multiple 3rd party APIs.
 Once the data has been scraped and cleaned, it is transferred to the upstream database, indicating that it is ready for production use.

 Every week, the latest version of the data is automatically bulk copied ("ingested") from the upstream database to the production database by the Ingestion Server.
-Once the data has been downloaded and indexed inside of the database, the data is indexed in Elasticsearch, at which point the new data can be served up from the CC Catalog API servers.
+Once the data has been downloaded and indexed inside of the database, the data is indexed in Elasticsearch, at which point the new data can be served up from the Openverse Catalog API servers.

 ### Description of subprojects

 - _openverse-api_ is a Django Rest Framework API server.
 For a full description of its capabilities, please see the [browsable documentation](https://api.creativecommons.engineering).
-- _ingestion-server_ is a service for downloading and indexing search data once it has been prepared by the CC Catalog.
+- _ingestion-server_ is a service for downloading and indexing search data once it has been prepared by the Openverse.Catalog
 - _analytics_ is a Falcon REST API for collecting usage data.

 ## Running the tests